Online payments

 Trust account compliance

-The settings page itself carries this warning, and it is worth restating: connect your operating account to Stripe, never your trust/IOLTA account.
-Stripe deducts processing fees before depositing funds, so funnelling client retainer or trust money through a fee-deducted account would constitute a trust accounting violation in most jurisdictions.
-CaseFlow's online-payments integration is designed for invoice payments (earned fees) only.
+The settings page itself carries this warning, and it is worth restating: connect your operating account, never your trust/IOLTA account.
+Processing fees are deducted before deposit, so funnelling client retainer or trust money through a fee-deducted account would constitute a trust accounting violation in most jurisdictions.
+CaseFlow Payments is designed for invoice payments (earned fees) only.

 How clients pay